ska-sa/katsdptelstate/README.rst

 Getting Started
 ---------------

-You will need a relatively recent version of redis installed (2.8.9 or newer).
+You will need a relatively recent version of Redis installed (2.8.9 or newer).

 macOS: ``brew install redis``
 Ubuntu: ``apt-get install redis-server``